Azure/custom-script-extension-linux/README.md

 ### 1.4 script

-CustomScript supports execution of a user-defined script.
+RunCommand supports execution of a user-defined script.
 The script settings to combine commandToExecute and fileUris into a single setting.
 Instead of the having to setup a file for download from Azure storage or GitHub gist, you can simply encode the script as a